HardChallenge/Elevator-Simulator/README.md

 # Elevator-Simulator
-Inspired by the real life elevator, this multi-threaded application implements an exact replica of a set of elevators which can work in any building as long as the number of floors is specified.
+Inspired by the real life elevator, this multi-threaded, graphic application implements an exact replica of a set of elevators which can work in any building as long as the number of floors is specified.
 It uses simple Java combined with PostgreSQL through JDBC.

 # Implementation